A7Alzohaile/Java-Labs/README.md

 # Java-Labs
-This repo contains files that demonstrate different concepts of Java SDK with code I wrote to improve my Java coding skills.
+This code I wrote in my third year of studying at the faculty of information technology engineering of damascus university, where I learnt solid understanding of the Java SDK.
+Ahmad Alzohaile 2020.